Short Grain Contest

 Each entrant receives a free subscription to Grain Magazine.

-- Category you are entering: Poetry (to a max of 100 lines) or Fiction (to a max of 2,500 words)
+Category you are entering: Poetry (to a max of 100 lines each) or Fiction (to a max of 2,500 words each).

-7. Your entry must be typed (double-spaced for fiction) on 8 1/2 x 11 inch paper.
+5. Entries must be typed (double-spaced for fiction) on 8 1/2 x 11 inch pages, and sent as individual files if emailed.

 Short Grain Contest